More on the preservation of large cardinals under class forcing: Introduction

 \section{Introduction}

 The present paper is a contribution to the long-standing program in set theory of studying the robustness of strong large-cardinal notions under forcing extensions.
-Specifically, we are interested in the section of the large cardinal hierarchy ranging between extendible cardinals and \textit{Vop\v{e}nka's Principle} ($\VP$).
+Specifically, we are interested in the section of the large-cardinal hierarchy ranging between extendible cardinals and \textit{Vop\v{e}nka's Principle} ($\VP$).

-In a pioneering and groundbreaking work, Richard Laver \cite{Lav} proved that supercompactness, one of the most prominent large cardinal properties, can be made indestructible under a wide range of forcing notions.
-Indeed, given a supercompact cardinal $\kappa$, Laver showed that there is a forcing notion (the \emph{Laver preparation}) that preserves the supercompactness of $\kappa$ and makes it indestructible under further $<\kappa$-directed closed forcing.
+In a groundbreaking work, Richard Laver \cite{Lav} proved that supercompactness, one of the most prominent large-cardinal properties, can be made indestructible under a wide range of forcing notions.
+Indeed, given a supercompact cardinal $\kappa$, Laver showed that there is a forcing notion (the \emph{Laver preparation}) that preserves the supercompactness of $\kappa$ and makes it indestructible under further ${<}\kappa$-directed closed forcing.